Picking the Right Fishing Rod & Reel

 Rod Length: 6’6″ Rod Power: Medium Rod Action: Fast Rod Lure Weight: 1/8 – 5/8 Oz.

 This recommendation gives you the ability to target virtually all species in Freshwater & In-Shore Saltwater.
-I am not claiming it is the best recommendation for a particular species or technique, when you advance and want to drill down towards a particular type of fish or master a specific technique the specs will need to coordinate.
+I am not claiming it is the best recommendation for a particular species or technique, but when you advance and want to drill down towards a particular type of fish or master a specific technique then the specs will need to coordinate.
 However, this recommendation gives you a general average of the important factors so you can target Walleye in the morning, Panfish during the day, and Largemouth Bass in the evening, all on the same rod.
+If you’re interested in surf fishing, however, you’ll need a much bigger rod and reel.

 Measured from the butt of the rod to the tip, rod length typically ranges from 5 – 9 Ft.
 Longer rods cast further but they are challenging to manage at the beginner level.
 For now, a rod between 6-7 Ft. is all you should have in mind.